Trace Adkins: 2010–2014: Move to Show Dog-Universal Music

 In April 2011, Adkins revealed that he had a crush on the Baylor Lady Bears' head coach, Kim Mulkey, while the two were in college at Louisiana Tech, then dedicated his performance of "One in a Million You" to her.

-Mulkey's sister arranged a phone call in December 2011 between the singer and coach, during which Kim Mulkey invited him to sing at Baylor's home game against Connecticut; Adkins, unable to attend, arranged to perform the National Anthem at the Lady Bears' February 2012 home game against the Texas A&M Aggies.
+Mulkey's sister arranged a phone call in December 2011 between the singer and coach, during which Kim Mulkey invited him to sing at Baylor's home game against Connecticut; Adkins, unable to attend, arranged to perform the national anthem at the Lady Bears' February 2012 home game against the Texas A&M Aggies.

 In March 2012, Adkins visited the Lady Bears while on tour in Kansas City to encourage them before their NCAA Championships semifinal match; the team attended one of his concerts later that week.

 In February 2012, Adkins appeared as a guest vocalist on Meat Loaf's album Hell in a Handbasket.

 Adkins performed "The Star-Spangled Banner" at the West Virginia Mountaineers' home football game against the Baylor Bears on September 29, 2012; his was just the third live performance of the national anthem in the 32-year history of Mountaineer Field.

 Adkins released a new album, Love Will..., on May 14, 2013.
 The album's first single, "Watch the World End", was released to country radio on May 13, 2013.
 In September 2013, he was announced to be no longer on the Showdog roster according to the official website.

 Adkins released his first Christmas album, The King's Gift, on October 29, 2013.

 2015–present: Move to Wheelhouse Records

 On April 6, 2015, Adkins announced he had signed with Broken Bow Records, under the Wheelhouse imprint.
 In August 2015, Broken Bow announced that Adkins was one of the first artists signed to the label's new imprint, Wheelhouse Records.
 His first single for the label was "Jesus and Jones", which was released to country radio on January 18, 2016, and peaked at number 41 on the Country Airplay chart.
 "Lit" was released to country radio on July 25, 2016, though it failed to chart.
 Both singles are on the album Something's Going On, which was released on March 31, 2017, via Wheelhouse Records, and its title track became a video.

 On July 4, 2016, Adkins made a surprise appearance at his hometown Independence Day celebration in Sarepta, Louisiana.
 He joined on stage the Backbeat Boogie Band with several unrehearsed songs.

 In 2019, Adkins appeared on Hardy's new album, Hixtape Volume 1.
-On the album, he appears on the song "Redneck Tendencies" with Joe Diffie. also in 2019, Adkins later reunited with Blake Shelton in "Hell Right" in Shelton's completion album Fully Loaded: God's Country.
+On the album, he appears on the song "Redneck Tendencies" with Joe Diffie. also in 2019, Adkins later reunited with Blake Shelton in "Hell Right" in Shelton's compilation album Fully Loaded: God's Country.

 Spokesperson

 In 2012, Adkins signed a deal with truck stop chain Pilot Flying J to become the company's new spokesman.
 Adkins also lent his signature voice to Firestone as part of the "Drive a Firestone" campaign to revitalize the brand in 2012.
+He is the spokesman for Wounded Warrior Project.